 “Before me there were 3 other Indian consultants who were given the opportunity to transfer to Japan.
 This was eye-opening for me.
 I realized that I would be able to go to Tokyo if I’d just work hard enough.
 Compared to the company I had worked in as an engineer the career chances and the speed in which I could reach my goals were so much better at BMES.”

 In 2013, Avi transferred to the Tokyo office.
 After only 2 months in the new city he made his first placement – the start of an uninterrupted line of success.

 “I don’t want to brag (laughs) but already after my first year here in Japan I got promoted to Senior Consultant.
-12 months later I became AVP and this year I finally got the VP title.
+12 months later I became AVP and last year I got the VP title.
+And, finally this year I joined the Directors’ board.
 Since 2013 I have been top biller of the year.
 That’s why they call me ‘Mr. Consistency’.”